DWTechs/Checkard.js/README.md

 /**
  * Checks if the given value is a DOM Node.
  *
- * This function determines if the provided value is a Node by checking its type and properties.
- * It works by verifying if the value is an instance of Node when `Node` is an object, or by
- * checking the presence and types of `nodeType` and `nodeName` properties.
- *
  * @param {unknown} n - The value to check.
  * @returns {boolean} True if the value is a Node, otherwise false.
  */